 Please write a genuine and meaningful answer to get a good ranking.
-We will delete the answer if copied from any other website.

 Viruses: A virus is a small piece of software that piggybacks on real programs.
 For example, a virus might attach itself to a program such as a spreadsheet program.
 Each time the spreadsheet program runs, the virus runs, too, and it has the chance to reproduce (by attaching to other programs) or wreak havoc.

 •E-mail viruses: An e-mail virus travels as an attachment to e-mail messages, and usually replicates itself by automatically mailing itself to dozens of people in the victim's e-mail address book.
 Some e-mail viruses don't even require a double-click and they launch when you view the infected message in the preview pane of your e-mail software

 •Trojan horses: A Trojan horse is simply a computer program.
 The program claims to do one thing (it may claim to be a game) but instead does damage when you run it (it may erase your hard disk).
 Trojan horses have no way to replicate automatically.

 •Worms: A worm is a small piece of software that uses computer networks and security holes to replicate itself.
 A copy of the worm scans the network for another machine that has a specific security hole.
 It copies itself to the new machine using the security hole, and then starts replicating from there, as well.